 - Spousal support

-On account of these boundaries, premarital agreements cannot stipulate terms of child custody or waive child support.
-This is actually beneficial to the couple, because it allows them to take time to really consider their own interests and consider the qualities they desire for a marriage, rather than trying to worry about too many aspects of premarital planning.
+Because of these boundaries, premarital agreements cannot stipulate terms of child custody or waive child support.
+This is beneficial to the couple, because it allows them to take time to really consider their own interests and consider the qualities they desire for a marriage, rather than trying to worry about too many aspects of premarital planning.

 Here at Testa & Pagnanelli, LLC, we represent high-asset and independent spouses who want to protect what they have.
 We also represent the dependent spouse who is asked to sign a prenup.
 In most cases, we draft the document for couples, and thoroughly review it with clients; everyone enters the contract with eyes open and there are no hidden clauses or surprises.